Kowloon Central Cluster

 The Kowloon Central Cluster (九龍中醫院聯網) is one of the seven hospital clusters managed by Hospital Authority in Hong Kong.
-It consists of four public hospitals, two institutions and six general outpatient clinics to provide public healthcare services for the population of Yau Ma Tei, Mong Kok, Tsim Sha Tsui and Kowloon City and Wong Tai Sin.
-In mid-2012, the population was 1,103,200.
-The current Cluster Chief Executive is Albert Lo Chi-yuen.
+It consists of nine public hospitals, one institutions and thirteen general outpatient clinics to provide public healthcare services for the population of Yau Ma Tei, Mong Kok, Tsim Sha Tsui and Kowloon City and Wong Tai Sin.

 Services

 Kowloon Central Cluster operates the following nine hospitals of various capabilities to provide a range of acute, convalescent, rehabilitation, and infirmary inpatient and ambulatory care services to the public in the areas of Yau Ma Tei, Tsim Sha Tsui and Kowloon City.
-In mid-2012, the population of the areas was 503,200.